bytecodealliance/setup-wasi-sdk-action/README.md

 ### Environment Variables

-When `add-to-path` is `true`, the action adds the WASI SDK `bin` directory to the GitHub runner `PATH`.
-It also sets the following environment variables:
+The action always sets the following environment variables:

 - `WASI_SDK_PATH`: Path to the WASI SDK installation
+- `WASI_SDK_VERSION`: Version of WASI SDK that was installed

+When `add-to-path` is `true` (the default), the action also adds the WASI SDK `bin` directory to the GitHub runner `PATH` and sets:

 - `CC`: Clang compiler with WASI sysroot configured
 - `CXX`: Clang++ compiler with WASI sysroot configured